Services for children and teens

-- Books for children learning to read
+- books for children learning to read

-- For those that struggle with reading
+- books for children that struggle with reading

 Our libraries also offer free activities for children throughout the year, including rhyme times for babies and toddlers and the Summer Reading Challenge for four to 11 year olds